Sunny7703/Sunny7703.github.io/On-Site_Examinations/Week1_01_UVa100-3n+1/README.md

 ## 2. Problem Statement in My Own Words

-According to the algorithm, not until n = 1, the cycle count will be added once by running one step.
-From the input i and j, I need to output the maximum cycle count from the range i to j, including themselves.
+According to the algorithm, while n != 1, the cycle count will be added once by running one step.
+From the range i to j, I need to output the maximum cycle count.

 - What is the input?
+  i and j
 - What is the expected output?
+  Maximum cycle count
 - What are the main rules or constraints?

 - What is the core task you must solve?

 ## 3. Thinking Logic and Solution Strategy